bastula/pycha/docs/source/options.rst

      'bar': 1.0,
    }

-In this example we set the option 'foo.bar' the value 1.0.
+In this example we set the option *foo.bar* the value 1.0.

 Some options can have a None value.
 In this case the option is considered to be unseted.

-Using the Chavier application is a great way to discover how an option affect the final chart.
+Using the *Chavier* application is a great way to discover how an option affect the final chart.

 Axis options